 The Company believes that awards of long-term, equity-based incentive compensation will attract and retain directors, officers and employees of the Company and will encourage these individuals to contribute to the successful performance of the Company, which will lead to the achievement of the Company's overall goal of increasing stockholder value.
 Awards granted under the 2021 Plan may be in the form of incentive stock options, non-qualified stock options, shares of restricted or unrestricted stock, stock units, stock appreciation rights, or other stock-based awards.
 Awards may be granted subject to the achievement of performance goals or other conditions, and certain awards may be payable in stock or cash, or a combination of the two.
-The 2021 Plan is administered by the Compensation Committee of the Board (the "Compensation Committee"), which selects eligible employees, non-employee directors and other individuals to participate in the 2021 Plan and determines the type, amount, duration (such duration not to exceed a term of ten (10) years for grants of stock options) and other terms of individual awards.
-At April 3, 2022, 972,000 shares of the Company's common stock were available for future issuance under the 2021 Plan, which may be issued from authorized and unissued shares of the Company's common stock or treasury shares.
+The2021 Plan is administered by the Compensation Committee of the Board, which selects eligible employees, non-employee directors and other individuals to participate in the 2021 Plan and determines the type, amount, duration (such durationnot to exceed a term of ten (10) years for grants of stock options) and other terms of individual awards.
+At April 2, 2023, 765,000 shares of the Company's common stock were available for future issuance under the 2021 Plan, which may be issued from authorized and unissued shares of the Company's common stock or treasury shares.

 Stock-based compensation is calculated according to FASB ASC Topic 718, Compensation - Stock Compensation, which requires stock-based compensation to be accounted for using a fair-value-based measurement.
-During fiscal years 2022 and 2021, the Company recorded \$834,000 and \$394,000 of stock-based compensation, respectively.
+During fiscal years 2023 and 2022, the Company recorded \$1.1 million and \$834,000 of stock-based compensation, respectively.
 The Company records the compensation expense associated with stock-based awards granted to individuals in the same expense classifications as the cash compensation paid to those same individuals.
-No stock-based compensation costs were capitalized as part of the cost of an asset as of April 3, 2022.
+No stock-based compensation costs were capitalized as part of the cost of an asset as ofApril 2, 2023.

-Stock Options: The following table represents stock option activity for fiscal years 2022 and 2021:
+Stock Options: The following table represents stock option activity for fiscal years 2023 and 2022:

-2022 2 2021 Weighted- Average Exercise Price Number of Options Outstanding Weighted- Average Exercise Price Number of Options Outstanding Outstanding at Beginning of Period \$ 6.84 567,500 \$ 6.86 517,500 Granted 7.98 158,000 5.81 185,000 Exercised 7.72 (70,000) 7.27 (135,000) Forfeited 4.84 (20,000) - = Outstanding at End of Period 7.39 635,500 6.84 567,500 Exercisable at End of Period 7.50 390,000 7.84 320,000
+2023 2022 Veighted- Average Exercise Price Number of Options Outstanding , Weighted- Average Exercise Price Number of Options Outstanding Outstanding at Beginning of Period \$ 7.39 635,500 \$ 6.84 567,500 Granted 6.54 120,000 7.98 158,000 Exercised 4.92 (20,000) 7.72 (70,000) Forfeited - 4.84 (20,000) Outstanding at End of Period 7.32 735,500 7.39 635,500 Exercisable at End of Period 7.40 536,500 7.50 390,000

+As of April 2, 2023, the intrinsic value of both the outstanding and exercisable stock options was \$7,000.
+The intrinsic value of the stock options exercised during the fiscal years ended April 2, 2023 and April 3, 2022 was \$127,000 and \$541,000, respectively.
+The Company did not receive any cash from the exercise of stock options during fiscal years 2023 or 2022.
+Upon the exercise of stock options, participants may choose to surrender to the Company those shares from the option exercise necessary to satisfy the exercises amount and their income tax withholding obligations that arise from the option exercise.
+The effect on the cash flow of the Company used cash to remit the required income tax withholding amounts from "cashless" option exercises of \$10,000 and \$67,000 during fiscal years 2023 and 2022, respectively.
 As of April 3, 2022, the intrinsic value of the outstanding and exercisable stock options was \$205,000 and \$126,000, respectively.
-The Company did not receive any cash from the exercise of stock options during fiscal years 2022 or 2021.
-Upon the exercise of stock options, participants may choose to surrender to the Company those shares from the option exercise necessary to satisfy the exercise amount and their income tax withholding obligations that arise from the option exercise.
-The effect on the cash flow of the Company from these "cashless" option exercises is that the Company remits cash on behalf of the participant to satisfy his or her income tax withholding obligations.
-The Company used cash to remit the required income tax withholding amounts from "cashless" option exercises of \$67,000 and \$162,000 during fiscal years 2022 and 2021, respectively.
-As of March 28, 2021, the intrinsic value of the outstanding and exercisable stock options was \$668,000 and \$139,000, respectively.